meisnate12/MK-Docs/docs/pmm/install/guides/local.md

 ## Prerequisites.

-???+ info
+???+ tip

     Nearly anywhere you see

-    ```
+    ``` { .shell .no-copy }
     something like this
     ```

     That’s a command you’re going to type or paste into your terminal (OSX or Linux) or Powershell (Windows).
 In some cases it's displaying *output* from a command you've typed, but the difference should be apparent in context.

-IMPORTANT NOTE:
+    Additionally, anywhere you see this icon:

+    > :fontawesome-solid-circle-plus:

+    That's a tooltip, you can press them to get more information.

+???+ warning "Important"

     This walkthrough is going to be pretty pedantic.
 I’m assuming you’re reading it because you have no idea how to get a Python script going, so I’m proceeding from the assumption that you want to be walked through every little detail.
 You’re going to deliberately cause errors and then fix them as you go through it.
 This is to help you understand what exactly is going on behind the scenes so that when you see these sorts of problems in the wild you will have some background to understand what’s happening.
 If I only give you the happy path, then when you make a typo later on you’ll have no idea where that typo might be or why it’s breaking things.

     I am assuming you do not have any of these tools already installed.
 When writing this up I started with a brand new Windows 10 install.

     This walkthrough involves typing commands into a command window.
 On Mac OS X or Linux, you can use your standard terminal window, whether that's the builtin Terminal app or something like iTerm.
 On Windows, you should use PowerShell.
 There are other options for command windows in Windows, but if you want this to work as written, which I assume is the case since you've read this far, you should use Powershell.

-IMPORTANT:
+???+ danger "Super Important"

     This walkthrough is assuming you are doing the entire process on the same platform; i.e. you're installing Plex Meta Manager and editing its config files on a single Linux, Windows, or OS X machine.
 It doesn't account for situations like running Plex Meta Manager on a Linux machine while editing the config files on your Windows box.

 ### Prepare a small test library [optional]